 TGaz Editor: Modify the following paragraph in P117L26-34 as shown below:

-For EDCA based ranging where the value of the corresponding Format and Bandwidth subfield is in the range 31 through 41 (inclusive), the initiating STA shall indicate, in the Ranging Priority subfield of the Fine Timing Measurement Parameters field of the Fine Timing Measurement Parameters element in the initial Fine Timing Measurement Request frame, its ranging priority according to Table 9-281c Definition of EDMG Ranging Priority Subfield in subclause 9.4.2.167.
-For EDCA based ranging where the value of the corresponding Format and Bandwidth subfield is outside the range 31 through 41 (inclusive), the Ranging Priority subfield of the Fine Timing Measurement Parameters field of the Fine Timing Measurement Parameters element is reserved.
+For EDCA based ranging where the value of the corresponding Format and Bandwidth subfield indicates DMG or EDMG format (see Table 9-281 Format And Bandwidth field) , the initiating STA shall indicate, in the Ranging Priority subfield of the Fine Timing Measurement Parameters field of the Fine Timing Measurement Parameters element in the initial Fine Timing Measurement Request frame, its ranging priority as described in Table 9-281c (Definition of EDMG Ranging Priority Subfield when included in the initial Fine Timing Measurement Request frame). (#3585) .
+Otherwise, the Ranging Priority subfield of the Fine Timing Measurement Parameters field of the Fine Timing Measurement Parameters element is reserved.